 Minimally Invasive Spine Surgery

-If your pain does not subside after nonsurgical options have been exhausted, you may need to seek the advice of one of our orthopaedic spine surgeons.
-When surgery is necessary, our highly experienced and specially trained surgeons employ the latest techniques to stabilize painful joints, decompress pinched nerves, fuse bones and correct deformities.
+If your pain does not subside after nonsurgical options have been exhausted, you may need to seek the advice of one of our orthopedic spine surgeons.
+When surgery is necessary, our highly experienced and specially trained surgeons employ the latest techniques to stabilize painful joints, decompress pinched nerves, fuse bones, and correct deformities.

 Our surgeons employ minimally invasive spine surgery which uses small incisions (less than 1 inch) and a microscope, enabling them to spread muscle tissue instead of cutting through it.
 This leads to less tissue trauma, lower complication rates, reduced blood loss, lower risk of infection, less pain and an easier, faster recovery.
 Most of these minimally invasive surgical procedures are done on an outpatient basis with the patient returning home the same day.